WFP-Doobelepers/wangshengfp.org/content/faq/arlecchino.md

 **2pc Pyro DMG%/ATK%/EM (Vaporize) Combinations**
 ![](/faq/arlecchino/2pc.png)
-Pyro DMG% will go further for Arlecchino than ATK% and EM 2pc bonuses will, but these differences are so small, you should probably just go with the 2pc combinations with the best substats.
-These combinations are roughly 10% less effective than Harmonic Whimsy.
+Pyro DMG% will go further for Arlecchino than ATK% and EM 2pc bonuses will, but these differences are so small that you should probably just go with the 2pc combinations with the best substats.
+These combinations are roughly 10%+ less effective than Harmonic Whimsy.

 ## Weapons